Mobile security: Network surveillance

 The networks for SMS and MMS exhibit predictable behavior, and there is not as much liberty compared with what one can do with protocols such as TCP or UDP.
 This implies that one cannot predict the flow of data from common web protocols; a protocol might generate very little traffic by consulting simple pages (rarely) or generate heavy traffic by using video streaming.
 On the other hand, messages exchanged via mobile phone have a framework and a specific model, and the user does not, in a normal case, have the freedom to intervene in the details of these communications.
 Therefore, if an abnormality is found in the flux of network data in the mobile networks, the potential threat can be quickly detected.

 Manufacturer surveillance

-In the production and distribution chain for mobile devices, manufacturers are responsibility for ensuring that devices are delivered in a basic configuration without vulnerabilities.
+In the production and distribution chain for mobile devices, manufacturers are responsible for ensuring that devices are delivered in a basic configuration without vulnerabilities.
 Most users are not experts and many of them are not aware of the existence of security vulnerabilities, so the device configuration as provided by manufacturers will be retained by many users.
 Some smartphone manufacturers add Titan M2s (a security hardware chip) to increase mobile security.